firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/ninebot-g30-vesc-conversion-playbook.md

 - Mini-BMX conversions for “Peak G30 v2” projects should confirm dropout width and tire clearance before buying rubber.
   - 10×3.0-6.5 tires shrink the contact patch, but Haku still needed another 10–15 mm of dropout width or a switch to dual 10″ LY 65H motors with 125 mm axles.[^53]
 - 10×3.0-6.5 tubeless tires measure about 3 inches wide on 73 mm (≈2.84″) rims and sit safer than stretched 70/65-6.5 casings; use the imperial size math (first number = width, second = aspect) to convert between listings confidently.[^54]
+- Vsett 10 inner tubes stretch into G30-class rims better than the stock small tubes and have already outlasted repeated flats on Peak G30 builds—expect a tight fit but far fewer pinch punctures once seated.[^vsett10-tube]

 ## Control & Traction Tuning